WJBC (AM): Talk

+In morning drive time, Scott Miller is heard.
+In afternoon drive, Blake Haas hosts.
+Syndicated programming on the station includes The Ramsey Show, The Rich Eisen Show, CBS Eye on the World with John Batchelor, Our American Stories, Coast to Coast AM with George Noory, and America in the Morning.

 On weekends, WJBC has shows on home repair, real estate, technology and travel.
 Weekend hosts include Kim Komando and Chris Plante.
-Most hours begin with CBS Radio News.
+Most hours begin with CBS News Radio.
 A station staff supplies local news, sports and agricultural reports.

 Sports

 WJBC has been the longtime home to the Illinois State Redbirds, as well as local high school sports.
 It also carries Chicago Bears football and St. Louis Cardinals baseball.
 On occasion, WJBC has also broadcast the Central Illinois Flying Aces and the Bloomington Edge.

 History

-Early Years
+Early years

 The station was first licensed on April 17, 1925, to the Hummer Furniture Store at Second and Joliet streets in La Salle, Illinois.
 It was initially powered at 100 watts on 1280 kHz.
 The WJBC call sign was randomly assigned from a sequential roster of available call letters.
 However, for a while the station adopted the mnemonic slogan "Where Jazz Becomes Classic".
 The station later moved from the Hummer store to the Kaskaskia Hotel.
 During the years in La Salle, it moved to 1320 kHz, then 1200 kHz.